What is Leverage Trading?

 Leverage Trading with Friedberg Direct

-Friedberg Direct offers many instruments, and each has a different leverage which can also change based on the chosen platform by the trader.
+Friedberg Direct offers many instruments, and each has a different leverage which can also change based on the trading platform chosen by the trader.
 On MetaTrader 4 you can enjoy an up to 20:1 leverage.

 It is important to make sure of the leverage on the specific platform before you commence your trades; and in order to avoid a margin call, always make sure you have enough equity in your account’s balance so you can continue your trades undisturbed.